HL7/fhir-saner/input/includes/StructureDefinition-PublicHealthMeasure-intro.md

 ##### Meanings of Major, Minor and Patch with respect to Measures

 Major
-: A major update adds one or more required elements to the Measure that must be present in a MeasureReport to be considered valid by the recieving system.
+: A major update adds one or more required elements to the Measure that **shall** be present in a MeasureReport to be considered valid by the receiving system.
 The definition of valid is defined by the measure developer, and need not be the same as that performed by FHIR validation tools.
 The FHIR Validator will fail a MeasureReport that does not include all the groups, populations and strata defined in the Measure, even though these components might otherwise be considered optional by the measure developer.